Big Momma's House: Sequels

 The film spawned two sequels in the Big Momma series: Big Momma's House 2 (2006) and Big Mommas: Like Father, Like Son (2011).
 Both sequels were light-hearted and more family-friendly than the original story, but saw reduced takings in the box office, and were panned by film critics.

 Home media

-The film was released on DVD and VHS on November 28, 2000, EVD in 2002 and a Blu-ray edition was released on September 16, 2011.
+Big Momma's House was released on DVD and VHS on November 28, 2000, by 20th Century Fox Home Entertainment.
+The THX certified DVD version features behind-the-scenes footage, deleted scenes, an audio commentary, a theatrical trailer, a preview for Me, Myself & Irene, TV spots and two music videos.
+A Blu-ray edition of the film was released on September 6, 2011.